8. What are the requirements to join?

 A. Drop-in sessions are 5-10 minutes long and are intended to address any quick questions a Scholars student might have.
 For the list of available drop-in times, please see the bulletin board in the Scholars Program office.
 Weekly drop-in availability is posted every Monday morning.

-Counseling appointments are 30-minute meetings with a Scholars counselor to discuss in-depth education plannin, transferring, program issues, etc. Students entering their first semester in the Scholars Program should schedule an appointment to meet with a counselor early in their initial semester to discuss their education plan and coursework.
+Counseling appointments are 30-minute meetings with a Scholars counselor to discuss in-depth education planning, transferring, program issues, etc. Students entering their first semester in the Scholars Program should schedule an appointment to meet with a counselor early in their initial semester to discuss their education plan and coursework.
 Continuing students should meet with their counselor before enrollment each semester to verify their upcoming class schedules as well as in ample time to complete their application to the university to which they will plan transfer.

 29. What happens if my GPA falls below 3.0?